rmeliana/FabAcademy/docs/1Principles and Practices/1Principles and Practices.md

 To make the soil moisture sensor, I'll use two nails connected with a NPN transistor and LED circuit, as on the sketch below.
 When the ground is dry, the LED turns on.

-!!! exemple "Soil Moisture Sensor"
+!!! info "Soil Moisture Sensor"
     ![soil moisture sensor](imgs/soil moisture sensor.jpeg){: align=center style="height:250px"}

 I'll try to reproduce a reed switch sensor, and put it in a 3D printing or molded part with a magnet.

-!!! exemple "Level Sensor"
+!!! info "Level Sensor"
     ![level sensor](imgs/level sensor.jpeg){: align=center style="height:250px"}

 In a little search on [Thinginverse site]([https://www.thingiverse.com/) I realize that is possible to built a water pump with a few parts.

-!!! exemple "Water Pump"
+!!! info "Water Pump"
     ![water pump](imgs/water pump.jpeg){: align=center style="height:250px"}

 All signals from sensors and commands will be processed by a microcontroller PCB.